jquast/wcwidth/docs/libwcwidth.rst

 Differences from the Python package
 -----------------------------------

-``width_u32()`` and ``width_u8()`` parse the sequences that move the cursor within a line or change how much room text occupies: SGR, horizontal cursor movement (CUF, CUB, HPA), and OSC 66 text sizing.
-That is the whole of it -- this is not a general terminal emulator.
-Every other recognized sequence is counted as zero-width, and sequences whose effect on the column cannot be known from the text alone -- screen clears, scrolls, vertical movement -- are reported as indeterminate, which is what ``WCWIDTH_STRICT`` turns into an error.  ``wcswidth_*()`` and ``wcstwidth_*()`` parse nothing at all: matching their Python counterparts, they take no ``wcwidth_control_mode_t`` and return -1 for any escape sequence.
+``width_u32()`` and ``width_u8()`` parse only the sequences that move the cursor within a line or change how much room text occupies: SGR, horizontal cursor movement (CUF, CUB, HPA), and OSC 66 text sizing.
+This is not a terminal emulator.
+Every other recognized sequence counts as zero-width, and sequences whose column effect cannot be known from the text alone -- screen clears, scrolls, vertical movement -- are indeterminate, which ``WCWIDTH_STRICT`` turns into an error.
+``wcswidth_*()`` and ``wcstwidth_*()`` parse nothing: like their Python counterparts they take no ``wcwidth_control_mode_t`` and return -1 for any escape sequence.

 The text transforms are simpler than the Python ones:

-* OSC 8 hyperlinks are not implemented at all.
-Python parses them, clips them as semantic units, and continues them across wrapped lines with a synthesized ``id=`` parameter; the C11 library treats an OSC 8 sequence as an ordinary zero-width OSC, so it measures correctly but is never rewritten.
-A ``clip_u8()`` window that begins or ends inside a hyperlink therefore yields an unbalanced pair -- clipping ``[0, 2)`` keeps the opener but drops the closer, leaving the link open across whatever is printed next -- and ``wrap_u8()`` does not re-open the link on each line.
-Callers that transform hyperlinked text must re-emit the opener and terminator themselves.
+* OSC 8 hyperlinks are not implemented; an OSC 8 sequence is treated as an ordinary zero-width OSC.
+  It measures correctly but is never rewritten, so a ``clip_u8()`` window starting or ending inside a hyperlink yields an unbalanced pair, and ``wrap_u8()`` does not re-open the link on each line.
+  Callers must re-emit the opener and terminator themselves.
-* ``clip_u8()`` does not parse horizontal cursor movement (the Python ``overtyping`` painter's algorithm has no C11 counterpart) or OSC 66 text sizing; every sequence other than SGR is passed through as zero-width.
+* ``clip_u8()`` does not parse horizontal cursor movement (there is no counterpart to Python's ``overtyping``) or OSC 66 text sizing; every sequence but SGR passes through as zero-width.
-* ``wrap_u8()`` and ``wrap_u8_text()`` fit line width using ``width_u8()``,
-  but split words on the ASCII space alone, where Python's ``wrap()`` splits on any run of whitespace.
-Python's ``break_on_hyphens``, ``fix_sentence_endings``, and ``propagate_sgr`` have no counterpart here, so ``wcwidth_wrap_opts_t`` does not offer them: a hyphenated word is broken mid-word rather than at the hyphen, a sentence-ending period is not widened to two spaces, and SGR state is not re-opened on each wrapped line, so colour set before a break does not survive it.
+* ``wrap_u8()`` and ``wrap_u8_text()`` split words on the ASCII space alone, where Python's ``wrap()`` splits on any whitespace run.  ``wcwidth_wrap_opts_t`` offers no ``break_on_hyphens``, ``fix_sentence_endings`` or ``propagate_sgr``: hyphenated words break mid-word, sentence-ending periods are not widened, and SGR state does not survive a line break.

-``ljust_u8()``, ``rjust_u8()``, and ``center_u8()`` have nothing to list here:
+``ljust_u8()``, ``rjust_u8()`` and ``center_u8()`` match the Python functions exactly.
-they delegate measurement to ``width_u8()`` and produce the same output as the Python ``ljust()``, ``rjust()``, and ``center()``.

 Malformed escape sequences
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-A sequence that is *well formed* -- one a conforming program would actually
-emit -- measures the same here as in Python.
-A sequence that is malformed may
+Well-formed sequences -- those a conforming program would emit -- measure the same here as in
-not: an unterminated CSI or OSC, a lone ESC at the end of a buffer, or an
+Python.
+Malformed ones may not: an unterminated CSI or OSC, a lone ESC at the end of a buffer, or
-introducer followed by a byte the standard does not allow there can differ by
+an introducer followed by a byte the standard disallows can differ by a cell or two, and
-a cell or two, and ``wcwidth_escape_strip()`` may keep bytes that Python's
-``strip_sequences()`` drops, or the reverse.
-Feeding random escape soup to
+``wcwidth_escape_strip()`` may keep bytes that Python's ``strip_sequences()`` drops, or the
-both, roughly 2% of inputs measure differently.
+reverse.
+Over random escape soup, roughly 2% of inputs measure differently.

-The cause is that Python recognizes sequences with a regular expression while
-this library uses a hand-written scanner, and the two do not agree on where a
+Python recognizes sequences by regular expression and this library by hand-written scanner, and the
-malformed sequence ends.
-How narrow that is worth stating: for a character-set
+two disagree on where a malformed sequence ends.
+The divergence is narrow: for a character-set
-designation ``ESC (``, every one of the 79 final bytes ECMA-48 permits
+designation ``ESC (``, all 79 final bytes ECMA-48 permits measure identically, as does every
-(``0x30``-``0x7e``, which is every real designation -- ``ESC ( B`` for US
-ASCII, ``ESC ( 0`` for DEC line drawing, and the rest) measures identically in
-both, as does every intermediate byte.
-Of the 33 C0 controls, which the
+intermediate byte.
+Only one of the 33 C0 controls -- which are not permitted there at all --
-standard does not permit in that position at all, exactly one differs:
+differs:

 .. code-block:: c

     width_u8("X\x1b(\nY", 5, WCWIDTH_PARSE, &opts, NULL);   /* 2; Python says 3 */

-Python's pattern is ``\x1b[()].`` and ``.`` does not match a newline, so it
-leaves those three bytes as literal text; this library consumes them as a
+Python's ``\x1b[()].`` does not match a newline and leaves the three bytes as text; this library
-sequence.
-A real terminal does neither -- ECMA-48 executes a C0 control
+consumes them as a sequence.
+A real terminal does neither.  ``WCWIDTH_IGNORE`` behaves the same,
-encountered inside an escape sequence and keeps waiting for the final byte, so
-xterm moves the cursor down a line and the sequence stays open.

-The disagreement is the same under ``WCWIDTH_IGNORE``, which strips control
-codes but still has to decide where each sequence ends.
+since it too must decide where a sequence ends.

-Neither answer is more useful than the other, since neither is what a terminal
-would do, and terminals differ among themselves on malformed input.
-If your
+Neither answer is more correct, and terminals themselves differ on malformed input, so do not rely
-text is arbitrary bytes rather than sequences you emitted yourself, do not
-depend on the two implementations agreeing.  ``WCWIDTH_STRICT`` is the
+on the two implementations agreeing when the text is arbitrary bytes.  ``WCWIDTH_STRICT`` is the
-exception: it refuses indeterminate input rather than guessing a width for it,
-and over the same random-escape corpus the C and Python implementations
+exception: it refuses indeterminate input rather than guessing, and over the same corpus C and
-returned identical results -- the same widths, and the same errors with the
-same messages -- for every input.
+Python returned identical widths and identical error messages for every input.

 Supported Terminals
 -------------------